NDAs: What are they, and why are they so important?

 ________________________

-Side note: All of the guides and resources on this forum are provided on a volunteer basis as I believe everyone deserves to have access to this information.
+All guides and resources on this forum are provided on a volunteer basis.
 However, if you find them helpful, please consider buying me a coffee!

 First and foremost, an NDA is about confidentiality of information related to the project you are working on.
 This can include, but is not limited to, the title of the project, the platform it will be released on, names/images/descriptions of characters, any information regarding the plot or story, and the actors and staff involved in the production.